Vanshika1007/Vanshika1007/README.md

 This project uses a supervised machine learning model to predict salaries based on features like years of experience.
 It aims to estimate the salary of an employee using regression analysis with high accuracy.

-- 🤖 PTU-AI-POWERED-CHATBOT

-An AI-powered chatbot developed for IKGPTU students to instantly answer university-related queries.
-It supports both **text and voice input**, provides **live chat support**, sends **email alerts to admins** when a query is unanswered, and allows students to **download syllabus and fee structure** easily.

 ---